 When we finally get an appointment to see a headache specialist or a neurologist, it is important to be as prepared as possible.
 We may have had to wait months for this appointment.
-Using that time to gather the necessary information to make the appointment as productive as possible is essential.
-Make sure that you know your migraine and your history well enough to communicate the information to the doctor.
+You may have a million thoughts and migraine questions in your head right now.
+Let’s sort through what to tell your neurologist about your symptoms and the main questions you want answers to.

 **While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.

-Use a headache diary
+Use a headache diary or tracking app

-One thing you need to avoid is handing the doctor an actual diary of 50 pages and ask them to make some sort of sense of that in the 15-20 minutes you have for your appointment.
+One thing you need to avoid is handing the doctor an actual diary of 50 pages and ask them to make some sense of that in the 15-20 minutes you have for your appointment.
 Make sure anything you are handing them is no more than one page and the interpretation has already been done and the information compiled.
 A quick glance by the doctor is all it should take for them to get a sense of the frequency, severity and length of attacks you have been dealing with over the past few months.

 Make sure you have a list of your past surgeries and hospitalizations compiled as well as the medications you have taken.
-This includes dosages and why you stopped taking them and any side effects that made the medications intolerable or if you have allergies to certain classes of pharmaceuticals.
+Make sure you tell your neurologist about the dosages and why you stopped taking the medications and any side effects that made the medications intolerable or if you have allergies to certain classes of pharmaceuticals.
 (I keep a list of surgeries and medications in the Notes app on my phone so I always have them with me for quick reference.)

 It took a while for my family to equate their ‘headaches’ with migraine because none of them felt that their head pain was as bad as mine.
-Migraine is a spectrum disorder and we can have some attacks that are mild and some that are severe.
-But they are all migraine.
+Migraine is a spectrum disorder and we will have some attacks that are mild and some that are severe.
+But they are all migraine, especially if you have sound, light or scent sensitivity during the attack.
 Ask around your family members and see what you can find out about who has had headache in the past.